 There’s a wonderful eight-mile “Wildlife Drive” and three major hiking trails with a diversity of eco-systems, stunning views and an abundance of wildlife.
 Free public programs include a film series, lectures, and a selection of guided tours for nature photography, shelling, birding and/or wildlife, and more active options that involve hiking and biking.
 Water lovers will enjoy guided kayak, canoe and stand-up paddle board excursions.

-If you’re considering a visit to the Ding Darling Wildlife National Wildlife Refuge, I’ve put some useful tips together to help you get the most out of your stay.
+If you’re considering a visit to the Ding Darling Wildlife National Wildlife Refuge on Sanibel Island, I’ve put some useful tips together to help you get the most out of your stay.

 Stop at the visitor’s information center